Kevin A. Mitchell | President, TypTap Insurance

-Answers to these types of questions provide insight about the innerworkings of the company and your boss’ ability to be the type of leader you need.
+Answers to these types of questions provide insight into the inner workings of the company and your boss’s ability to be the type of leader you need.

 You’ve done the work, asked the right questions, and now there’s an offer letter in your inbox.
 So, how do you tell if this is the right boss for you?

 Trust your intuition.
 You know yourself and your goals better than anyone, meaning your needs are the deciding factor.
 Compensation, benefits, and team members are important, but your potential manager’s alignment with your needs is essential to this decision – are they a servant leader?
 Will they provide the feedback and growth you need?
 Are they capable of trusting you and providing opportunity?
 If you can imagine your future here, with this manager, at this company, then you’re in the right place.
 Go ahead and tell your new boss they’re hired.